brianhornick/PowerBI-Bicycle-Business-Project/README.md

 To create this table, "New Table" is selected from the home menu and this DAX expression is used:

 ```
-DateTable = CALENDAR(DATE(2016, 1, 1), DATE(2018, 12, 28))
+DateTable = CALENDARAUTO()
 ```

-This DateTable spans from the earliest date (Jan 1, 2016) across the three date-related columns to most recent date (Dec 28, 2018).
+Using the 'CALENDARAUTO() function, a "Date Table" has been created which stretches from the earliest date to the latest date in our dataset.
 Now this table must be worked into the model, so a relationship will be created to all 3 of the date-related columns in the "Orders" table.
 The active relationship being to the "order_date" column and 2 inactive relationships set to the "required_date" column and the "shipped_date" column.
 All these relationships are One-to-Many, from the "DateTable" table to the "Orders" table.

 ### Step 5: Cleaning Up Column Headers